 Tender baked juicy mushrooms with a creamy stuffing laced with lemon and garlic, these stuffed mushrooms with cashew cream couscous are the ultimate in comforting vegan appetizers.

-As a child I used to love those terrible garlic mushrooms you would get from take-aways, you know, the ones that have barely any garlic flavour and have been breadcrumbed and fried in a vat of oil to within an inch of their life?
+As a child I used to love those terrible garlic mushrooms you would get from takeaways, you know, the ones that have barely any garlic flavor and have been breadcrumbed and fried in a vat of oil to within an inch of their life?

 But as an adult, my palate has become a tad bit more sophisticated (and less fond of hot bad-tasting oil squirting into my mouth while eating mushrooms), and I loved baked stuffed mushrooms.

 Unfortunately, most stuffed mushroom recipes involve cheese or unappetizing dry breadcrumb or rice combinations.
 I don’t have easy access to vegan cheeses in Rivas-Vaciamadrid, and my son (who is allergic to dairy) loves mushrooms.

 And so, off to the test kitchen (spoiler alert: it’s my normal day-to-day kitchen!), I went and these vegan stuffed-mushroom babies were born.

 The stuffing is made creamy with a quick-cashew cream sauce and should you have any leftover stuffing, it’s also delicious in tomatoes and baby peppers.